opf/openproject/doc/PLUGINS.md

 **To use a hybrid plugin:**

   * declare the dependency in `Gemfile.plugins` within the `:opf_plugins` group using the Bundler DSL.
-The

-  * run `bundle install`.
+  * then run `bundle install`.

 You **do not** need to modify the `package.json` of OpenProject core.
 Provided Ruby Bundler is aware of these plugins, Webpack (our node-based build pipeline)